Commuter rail: Western Europe

+Northern Europe

 In Sweden, electrified commuter rail systems known as Pendeltåg are present in the cities of Stockholm and Gothenburg.
 The Stockholm commuter rail system, which began in 1968, shares railway tracks with inter-city trains and freight trains, but for the most part runs on its own dedicated tracks.
 It is primarily used to transport passengers from nearby towns and other suburban areas into the city centre, not for transportation inside the city centre.
 The Gothenburg commuter rail system, which began in 1960, is similar to the Stockholm system, but does fully share tracks with long-distance trains.

-In Norway, the Oslo commuter rail system mostly shares tracks with more long-distance trains, but also runs on some local railways without other traffic.
-Services converge on a primary main line between Asker and Lillestrøm.
-Oslo has the largest commuter rail system in the Nordic countries in terms of line lengths and number of stations.
-But some lines have travel times (over an hour from Oslo) and frequencies (once per hour) which are more like regional trains.
+In Norway, the Oslo commuter rail system is from 2022 more limited but the remaining commuter lines go on tracks mostly not much used by other trains.
+From 2022 several lines with hourly frequency and travel times to endpoints of over one hour are redefined as regional trains.
+Before 2022 Oslo had the largest commuter rail system in the Nordic countries in terms of line lengths and number of stations.
 Also Bergen, Stavanger and Trondheim have commuter rail systems.
 These have only one or two lines each and they share tracks with other trains.

 In Finland, the Helsinki commuter rail network runs on dedicated tracks from Helsinki Central railway station to Leppävaara and Kerava.
 The Ring Rail Line serves Helsinki Airport and northern suburbs of Vantaa and is exclusively used by the commuter rail network.
-On 15 December 2019 Tampere got its own commuter rail service.
+On 15 December 2019, the Tampere region got its own commuter rail service, with trains running from Tampere to Nokia, Lempäälä and Orivesi.

+Southern Europe

-In Spain Cercanías networks exist in Madrid, Sevilla, Murcia/Alicante, San Sebastián, Cádiz, Valencia, Asturias, Santander, Zaragoza, Bilbao and Málaga.
+In Spain, Cercanías networks exist in Madrid, Sevilla, Murcia/Alicante, San Sebastián, Cádiz, León, Ferrol, Valencia, Asturias, Santander, Zaragoza, Bilbao and Málaga.
 All these systems include underground sections in the city centre.

-There is also a network of narrow-gauge commuter systems in North Spain and Murcia.
+Cercanías Madrid is one of the most important train services in the country, more than 900,000 passengers move in the system.
+It has underground stations in Madrid like Recoletos, Sol or Nuevos Ministerios and in the metropolitan area in cities like Parla or Getafe.

 In the autonomous community of Catalonia, and unlike the rest of Spain, the commuter service is not managed by Renfe Operadora.
 Since 2010, the Government of Catalonia has managed all the regular commuter services with the "transfer of Rodalies".
 There are two companies that manage the Catalan commuter network: